lgngrvs/logangraves.com/posts/now.md

 - Trying to [solve all the problems in my life](open-problems)
 - Meeting lots of people and expanding my online presence thoughtfully
 - Trying to do projects instead of meta-projects
+- **Figuring out where tf I'm going to college!!**
+- Trying to figure out how to balance information and pretense on this website

 ## Coming up